ajeetshah/learn-golang/README.md

 ## Start the developer environment

-1. Install (use [docker](./compose.yaml) or install natively) Postgres Database server
+1. Install (use [docker](./compose.yaml) or install natively) Postgres Database server.
-2. Start the postgres database server
+2. Start the postgres database server.
-3. Create a database named `learn-golang`
+3. Create a database named `learn-golang`.
-4. Rename [.env.example](./.env.example) to `.env` and provide the variable values
+4. Create a new file `.env` and populate it referring the [.env.example](./.env.example).
 5. Run the [main.go](./main.go) with the command below:
 ```sh
 go run main.go